Crash victims' families reject Germanwings compensation offer

 A lawyer representing some of the German victims, Elmar Giemulla, said on Saturday he had notified Germanwings earlier this week in a letter that the offer was inadequate.
 He added a low six-digit amount would be adequate compensation.

-Germanwings, a unit of Lufthansa, was not immediately available to comment outside usual business hours.
+Germanwings, a unit of Lufthansa (LHAG.DE), was not immediately available to comment outside usual business hours.

 Evidence shows co-pilot Andreas Lubitz locked the captain out of the cockpit of Germanwings flight 4U9525 from Barcelona to Duesseldorf and deliberately steered the plane into a remote mountainside, killing all 150 onboard.